Neroli1108/code-function-analysis-vscode-ext/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/Neroli1108/code-function-analysis-vscode-ext/blob/main/LICENSE) file for details.

 ## Acknowledgments

 - **OpenAI** for providing the GPT-4 API.
 - **Hugging Face** for free AI models.
+- **Google** for providing the Gemini AI models.
 - **Visual Studio Code** for the extension platform.
 - **Community Contributors** for their valuable feedback and contributions.